 Step 1: Acknowledge your thoughts and emotions

 What are you really feeling?
 Why are you feeling that way?
 We sometimes use anger to mask more vulnerable feelings like guilt, hurt and fear (Psychology Today).
 Let us get to the bottom of our true feelings.
 We need to recognise these thoughts and emotions to figure out if they are justified or rational.
-You should ask yourself if it is rational for you to think of yourself a certain way.
 Continue reading “How To Combat Melancholy And Negative Thinking”

 Image: The Witch